kintohub/kintohub-docs/docs/token-session.md

   }
 });
 ```
-## Write to the Session Data
+## Kinto Session Data

-What is required to add a data to a session is the following

-1.  have proper apidoc for it
+1. To add a data to Kinto session have proper apidoc as below.

 ```
 @apiSuccess (Session) {type} <microservice>-field description
 ```

-> Note: to add data to a session you use `@apiSuccess (Session)` because you are sending data back
+> Note: To add data to Kinto session you use `@apiSuccess (Session)` because you are sending data back.

-> Note: the field name **must** start with the microservice name
+> Note: The field name **must** start with the microservice name.

-2. In that request you should send back the fields as headers in the response
+2. In that request you should send back the fields as headers in the response.

 ```javascript
 return res